bretthannigan/distributed-sensing-along-fibres/README.md

 > [1] Brett C. Hannigan, Tyler J. Cuthbert, Chakaveh Ahmadizadeh, and Carlo Menon.
 Distributed Sensing Along Fibres for Smart Clothing. *Science Advances*.
 2023 (In Review).

-The repository is dividied into two parts:
+The repository is dividied into three parts, one for the machine learning models, one for figure generation, and one for the system identifiability analysis:

 `/ML`: Python Jupyter notebooks for machine learning training and evaluation, in two parts: